Pacman0126/tucker-and-dales-home-services/.github/ISSUE_TEMPLATE/tucker-and-dales-home-services.md

 ---
-name: Gambinos Restaurant and Lounge reservation booking project
+name: Tucker and Dale's Home Services
-about: A reservation booking and tracking app for Gambinos Restaurant and Lounge
+about: A system for selling and booking home services via a shopping cart
 title: User Story <Title>
 labels: ''
 assignees: ''